Home Resources Blog

 Extend your FP&A planning with confidence

-Driver-based budgeting in Phocas Budgeting & Forecasting helps businesses break down silos between finance and every other department by connecting and synchronizing plans across the entire organisation.
+Driver-based planning in Phocas Budgeting & Forecasting helps businesses break down silos between finance and every other department by connecting and synchronizing financial forecasts across the entire organisation.

 Find common ground between teams, when you integrate financial and operational drivers into your budgeting process.
 Understand the ripple effect non-financial drivers have on the rest of the business.
 And visualize all of this within one single source of truth, so that real-time information is available whenever you – or other teams – need it.
 As a result, your budgeting process can be: